ToshioCP/Gtk4-tutorial/Readme_for_developers.md

     $ rake latex

 First, it generates pandoc's markdown files under `latex` directory.
-Then, pandoc converts then to latex files.
+Then, pandoc converts them to latex files.
 Links to files or directories are removed because latex doesn't support them.
 However, links to full URL are kept.